susam/may4/README.md

 > generation software - but the operating system restricted file names
 > to 5 characters.

-So this repository consisting of Forth source code to print an slightly altered Star Wars catchphrase using ASCII stars (asterisk) is like a double pun!
+So this repository consisting of Forth source code to print a slightly altered Star Wars catchphrase using ASCII stars (asterisk) is like a double pun!
 Or is that a triple pun?

 Also, if Yoda were a programmer, I think Forth would be his most favourite programming language.
 Yoda would say, "A forth programmer I